Teodor92/Project-Company-Life/specification/user-stories/landing-page.md

 - Dynamic list of social buttons.
 - A configurable free text
 - Configurable background image.
-- A list of the latests tweets/facebook posts.
+- A list of the latest tweets/facebook posts.

 ## Page wireframe